 Certificates of Error

-Illinois law provides the Certificate of Error procedure to allow the Cook County Assessor to apply changes to a prior tax year (i.e., for Tax Year 2018 or before).
+Illinois law provides the Certificate of Error procedure to allow the Cook County Assessor to apply changes to a property tax bill that has already been issued.
 It is a way to make a correction after the assessment for that tax year is finalized.
 One Certificate of Error application addresses a single tax year.
 If you are entitled to a Certificate of Error for more than one year, a request must be filed for each individual year.
 Please note that Certificate of Error applications can be denied.

 Certificates of Error for Exemptions

-The property must have been eligible in that particular tax year and you must provide a photo ID and any other required supporting documentation to demonstrate eligibility.
-For example, to apply for a Homeowner Exemption Certificate of Error for Tax Year 2018, you must provide at least one document from the list of accepted documents that demonstrate the home was your primary place of residence as of January 1, 2018.
+The property must have been eligible in that particular tax year and you must provide a photo ID and any other required supporting documentation to demonstrate eligibility for the missed exemption.
+For example, to apply for a Homeowner Exemption Certificate of Error for Tax Year 2019, you must provide at least one document from the list of accepted documents that demonstrate the home was your primary place of residence as of January 1, 2019.